-In accordance with Section 9 (1) of the Articles of Association, the members of the Supervisory Board are elected for the period until the conclusion of the General Meeting which adopts the resolutions concerning the ratification of the acts of management for the fourth financial year following the beginning of the term of office.
-Here, the financial year in which the term of office begins is not taken into account.
+In accordance with Section 9 (1) of the Articles of Association, the members of the Supervisory Board can be elected for the period until the conclusion of the General Meeting which adopts the resolutions concerning the ratification of the acts of management for the fourth financial year following the beginning of the term of office.
 For the election of shareholder representatives, the General Meeting may establish that the terms of office of individual members may begin or end on differing dates.
+In accordance with Section 4 (2) of the Terms of Reference for the Supervisory Board, shareholder representatives will be proposed in the future to the General Meeting for election in each case only for a maximum of approximately four years, i.e. until the conclusion of the General Meeting which adopts the resolutions concerning the ratification of the acts of management for the third financial year following the beginning of the term of office, whereby the financial year in which the term of office begins is not taken into account.